AriadneUnsworth/FindUSN/SupportingPrograms/README.md

-## SupportingPrograms
+## Supporting Programs

-This folder contains other various programs needed to regenerate results reported in supplementary figures, that offers various statistical tests on the results
+This folder contains various programs required to regenerate results reported in the supplementary figures.
+These scripts perform a range of statistical tests on the results.

-Each folder is named by "AnalysisName_FigNo."
-We provide two versions of all code, one in English, one in Chinese.
+Each subfolder is named using the format `AnalysisName_FigNo`.
+We provide two versions of all code: one in English and one in Chinese.

-Folder FigS10_SyncAnaCheck contains code for regenerating FigS10 Assessment of synchronization normalization method by simulation experiment
+- The folder `FigS10_SyncAnaCheck` contains code for regenerating **Figure S10: Assessment of synchronization normalization method by simulation experiment**.
-For English anotation please refer to file FuncConnAna_sudoData_FigS10.m
+  For English annotations, please refer to the file `FuncConnAna_sudoData_FigS10.m`.

-Folder FigS7_USNQuanlityCheck contains data and code required to regenerate FigS7
+- The folder `FigS7_USNQualityCheck` contains data and code required to regenerate **Figure S7**.

+The scripts `GetIntensity` and `GetSpike` were used to extract intensity and spike values from `.mat` files and save them in `.xlsx` format, which is the required input format for some of the analysis scripts.